 Biological Control of Nursery Pests

 A strong spray of water alone often effectively removes aphids.
 Control of associated ant species which move and protect aphids from their naturally enemies may provide additional control of the aphid populations.
 Aphid populations tend to be higher in plants that are fertilized liberally with nitrogen and heavily watered, as this produces flushes of succulent growth.
 Avoid excessive watering, and use slow-release forms or organic sources of nitrogen.

 There are a variety of chemical tactics available for these soft-bodied insects including relatively low toxicity contact products including soaps, oils, and botanicals.
 Good coverage with contact pesticides is essential.
 Also available are very selective chemical tools such as insect growth regulators and active ingredients with novel modes of actions such as pymetrozine (Endeavor) which disables the sucking mechanism of the aphids.
-Kaolin clay is used as a protective barrier and is best applied prior to infestations.
-Microbial pesticides such as those using the fungus Beauvaria bassiani (Botanigard, Naturalis O) generally benefit from higher levels of humidity such as can be found during the spring and fall and in many protected systems.
+Microbial pesticides such as those using the fungus Beauveria bassiani (Botanigard, Naturalis O) generally benefit from higher levels of humidity such as can be found during the spring and fall and in many protected systems.
 Systemic insecticides are particularly useful when contact is difficult and to protect new growth over time.
 Broad spectrum insecticides are generally less IPM compatible but may be useful when multiple types of insects must be treated.